jpdevries/developer-style-guide/README.md

 To meet accessibility guidelines it is important that you use relative units for typography and layout.
-Do not use pixels to set type or define media queries as doing so is incompatible with text&ndash;only zoom features.
+Do not use declarative units such as pixels to set type or define media queries as doing so is incompatible with text&ndash;only zoom features.

 ```css
 .my-component {